TABLE OF CONTENTS

 (4) Primary malignant tumors of the brain seldom metastasize to other organs, but they can spread to the spinal cord.

 a.
-Examples of Common Consequential Conditions Resulting from Medical Treatment for Accepted Conditions.
-As part of a patient’s medical treatment or protocol, a patient may undergo treatment and/or other drug therapy that will produce side effects that can be considered common consequential conditions.
+Consequential Conditions Resulting from Medical Treatment for Accepted Conditions.
+As part of a patient’s medical treatment or protocol, a patient may undergo treatment and/or other drug therapy that will produce side effects that can be considered as common consequential conditions.

 Examples of such conditions are:

 (1) Radiation pneumonitis as a result of radiation treatment;